-Internet Personality Chris Crocker: Remixed, Revisited and Royally Underappreciated
+Internet Personality Chris Crocker: Remixed, Revisited, And Royally Underappreciated [Opinion]

 A photo posted by Chris Crocker (@itschriscrocker) on

-Since early in the days of the former Celebrity Apprentice host’s lead-up to Oval Office glory, Crocker has defiantly and positively retooled his social media venues as places where questions, comments, and understandable grievances against Trump and his lambasted party of politicos, are often the norm to both the delight of his audience and the disdain of the supporters of the MAGA-leader’s plans for the country.
+Since early in the days of the former Celebrity Apprentice host’s lead-up to Oval Office glory, Crocker has defiantly and positively retooled his social media venues as places where questions, comments, and understandable grievances against Trump and his lambasted party of politicos are often the norm to both the delight of his audience and the disdain of the supporters of the MAGA-leader’s plans for the country.

 #NoBanNoWall pic.twitter.com/HVUFSAnI2b